Mental Health Intensive

 Our program is designed to treat a broad range of mental health issues.
 You may already have one or more diagnoses, such as anxiety or depression.

-Or this may be your first time in treatment.
-Regardless of history or labels, we meet you where you are, and build an actionable plan forward.
+Regardless of history or labels, we meet you where you are, and build a plan forward.
+If the phrases below sound like you, the mental health intensive may be a good fit.

 “I feel stuck”